Amazing Top 10 Animals That Waddle: Why They Walk That Way (And Who Does It Best)

 Research on penguin walking has shown that the side-to-side sway may actually help save energy from step to step.
 A classic biomechanics study reported that penguin waddling isn’t simply inefficient flailing; it has a metabolic logic behind it.

-Animals That Waddle On Land
+What Animals Waddles On Land

 Penguins